 The only Protogen scientist who survived Thoth Station, and the only means for the OPA to understand the Protomolecule.

 - Ax-Crazy: He's extremely volatile.
 When another prisoner takes a bench he was using, he promptly beats him half to death and takes it back.
-All without barely changing his expression.
+All the while barely changing his expression.
 Hell, his first on-screen appearance had him losing his shit at Miller's squad after they disconnected the VR lab.

 - Mad Scientist: Even more so than Dresden or Strickland as he displays the typical twitchy expressions.

 - Nightmare Fetishist: His utter absence of empathy turns him into someone who sees genuine beauty in the protomolecule, with zero fear of what it could do to humanity if allowed to grow beyond control.
+Amos is the one who recognizes Cortázar's fetish; until his captors engage with him along this line, he's utterly uncommunicative.

 - Lack of Empathy: The part of his brain governing empathy was altered to allow him to work conscience-free on a very nightmarish project.